About the Designer + the Brand

 Q: Where did the name Clouds + Ladders come from?

 A: Shortly after we got married, my husband and I moved to 5 different states in 5 years for his career.
 The last move was in 2016 when we settled in Northern California.
-I planned to begin work immediately as an Occupational Therapist, however the state licensing board lost my application.
-I was told I couldn't work for the 3 months it took to obtain my license.
+I planned to begin work immediately as an Occupational Therapist, however the state licensing board lost my application and I couldn't work for the 3 months it took to obtain my license.
 Feeling the stress of the moves, the loneliness of living in a new location, and not being able to work, I struggled with depression.
-Determined not to let these circumstances get me down, I decided to take the situation as an opportunity to rekindle a hobby that I always wanted to develop but didn't have time for: jewelry making.
+Determined not to let these circumstances get me down, I decided to take the opportunity to rekindle a hobby that I always wanted to develop but didn't have time for: jewelry making.
 Needing a name to post to Instagram so I could share photos with friends and family, I chose two things that represented getting up and out of depression as well as giving a nod to the chimerical and the pragmatic: Clouds + Ladders.